Behordeun/sandbox-platform/sandbox/nin/README.md

 2. Create an account
 3. Navigate to API section
 4. Generate API key and App ID
-5. Add credentials to your `.env` file
+5. Add credentials to the root `.env` file

 ## 📊 Understanding NIN Format